lazy-goose/nodejs2024Q1-service/README.md

 **Note:** If you do not want to rebuild project on `src/files` change, run only `docker compose up` command

 ⚠️ Before running these commands make sure to run `npm install`, it will create `.env` file

+⚠️ Before running these commands make sure to run `npm install`, it will create `.env`.

 ### Stop docker